Pottery Classes near Ancoats

 A demonstration during a Manchester pottery class

-3 Reasons Why Taking a Manchester Pottery Class May Be the Creative Activity for you this Spring.
+3 Reasons Why Taking a Manchester Pottery Class May Be the Creative Activity for you.

 It's a meditative activity, where you'll meet people and boost those fine motor skills.